Mumbai: HC questions BMC and police on MNS rally at Shivaji Park

-The court asked how could permission be granted for the rally under the silence zone norms in the Noise Pollution Rules, 2000
+The Bombay High Court asked the civic body and cops how could permission be granted for the rally under the silence zone norms in the Noise Pollution Rules, 2000

 “How can permission be granted under Rule 6 of the Noise Pollution (Regulation and Control) Rules, 2000?” was the question posed by the Bombay High Court to the counsels of the Brihanmumbai Municipal Corporation (BMC) and Mumbai Police, who have granted permission to Maharashtra Navnirman Sena (MNS) to hold a rally at Shivaji Park on April 8.

 The HC bench asked the MNS to bring in writing that no rules of the Noise Pollution Rules, 2000, will be violated when they hold the rally at Shivaji Park.
 Several MNS leaders like Nitin Sardesai, Arvind Gawde and corporator Sandeep Deshpande were seen in the court.
 File pic

 A petition filed by WeCom Trust said that Shivaji Park is in a silence zone (falling under Rule 6), and questioned how one can hold a rally in the area.
 However, the police and the BMC have granted permission to the MNS that completed 10 years in the month of March, and party chief Raj Thackeray is likely to announce his campaign for the upcoming BMC elections.
 A bench of justices Abhay Oka and Prakash Naik of the Bombay HC is hearing the petition.